Dry, mild weather returns for the weekend

-DENVER (KDVR) — The snow has come to an end Thursday night with dry weather moving in for Friday.
-There were big totals from this storm especially south and west of the city.
+DENVER (KDVR) — The snow came to an end Thursday night with dry weather moving in for Friday.
+There were big totals from this storm, especially south and west of the city.

 Denver International Airport picked up 7.3 inches of snow from the Wednesday to Thursday storm, increasing the March total to 13.1 inches, which is already above the average monthly total of 11.3 inches.